Dodonaea viscosa: Uses

 The wood is extremely tough and durable.
 In New Zealand, where it is the heaviest of any native wood, the Māori have traditionally used it for making weapons, carved walking staves, axe-handles, and weights on drill shafts.
 D. viscosa is used by the people from the western part of the island of New Guinea, Southeast Asia, West Africa and Brazil for house building and as firewood.
 Its leaves may also be used as plasters for wounds.

 Native Hawaiians made pou (house posts), laʻau melomelo (fishing lures), and ʻōʻō (digging sticks) from ʻaʻaliʻi wood and a red dye from the fruit.

 The cultivar 'Purpurea', with purple foliage, is widely grown as a garden shrub.
 Dodonaea viscosa easily occupies open areas and secondary forest, and is resistant to salinity, drought and pollution.
 It can be used for dune stabilization, remediation of polluted lands and for reforestation.
 The plant is tolerant to strong winds, and therefore is commonly used as hedge, windbreak, and decorative shrub.

 The Seri use the plant medicinally.
 It was also used to stimulate lactation in mothers, as a dysentery treatment, to cure digestive system disorders, skin problems and rheumatism in Africa and Asia.
 In New Guinea, people use it as incense for funerals.
-In the past D. viscosa was used instead of hops for beer brewing by Australians (as reflected in the name “hopbush”).
+In the past D. viscosa was used instead of hops for beer brewing by Australians (as reflected in the name "hopbush").

 Cultivation

 Dodonaea viscosa can be grown from seeds.
 However, pre-treatment of the seed in very hot water may be needed.
 The plant can also be cultivated by taking cuttings.
 Sometimes this method is also used to obtain female plants with their winged fruits for the aesthetic value.
 Hopbush can survive long dry periods and is easily cultivated without heavy feeding.
+Due to it being frost sensitive, it grows best under shelter in well-drained, moist soil with full sun.
+It can grow in a variety of areas but should not be planted in places prone to fire because it burns quite easily.

+Ecology

+Dodonaea viscosa is a shrub, with a wide distribution in tropical and subtropical regions around the world.
+D. viscosa leaves secrete a white resinous substance with allelopathic effects.
+In coastal regions of Brazil, D. viscosa reduced the abundance of other native species by five times compared to open sites and exhibited a strong negative interaction strength, indicating an interfering interaction pattern.